Skip to main content

 • Business Studies

-*After a period of three years (five years for part-time students), students will pay the writing-up fee for one year (two years for part-time students).
-If work is not submitted for examination within the writing-up period, the fee will normally revert to the applicable UK part-time fee (standard or enhanced tier) from the following year.
+If you do not submit your thesis for examination within the writing-up period, your tuition fee will normally revert to the relevant UK part-time fee (standard or enhanced tier) from the following year.

 There are a range of ways you can fund your postgraduate research studies.
 Find out more about the various options by exploring the links below.